tonynnn777/Explorer-App/README.md

 # My Personal Project
-## City Explorer
+## World Explorer

 **What will the application do?**

-The application will serve as a *guide* for discovering fun and interesting places to visit in the Lower Mainland, BC.
+The application will serve as a *guide* for discovering fun and interesting places to visit around the world.
 Users can browse through various categories of attractions such as parks, cafes, museums, and outdoor activities.
 The app will also enable users to plan their trips by creating personalized  lists, where they can add or remove destinations based on their preferences.

 **Who will use it?**